LionsAteMySanity/Sushi-game/README.md

 # cinematics prototype: https://meyerphil.github.io/Sushi-game/cinematic.html

 # Theme:
-our game aims to achieve the theme nearby in space but distant in time by makign a game set in the familiar space of a resteraunt that makes suchi, but in a distant time in the future
+our game aims to achieve the theme nearby in space but distant in time by making a game set in the familiar space of a restaurant that makes sushi, but in a distant time in the future

-# selectible requirements:
+# selectable requirements:
-the three selectible requirements we chose were Data-driven experience progression, Advanced visual assets, and Procedural audio
+the three selectable requirements we chose were Data-driven experience progression, Advanced visual assets, and Procedural audio

 # assets:
 all assets were created by Collette Harrison using procreate